 - Applicants should have should be strongly recommended by 2 individuals who have known them in a professional and/or academic setting and can speak to their potential as a graduate student and clinical mental health counselor, including an assessment of their interpersonal skills and commitment to diversity.
 At least one recommendation must be from an academic reference (e.g., professor).

 - Applicants should submit a clear, well-written 500-word essay describing the basis of their interest in the Clinical Mental Health Counseling program at SCSU.

 - Applicants should have some experience, either volunteer or professional, in a helping role, as demonstrated on their resume.

 - Applicants should illustrate potential as a counselor, interpersonal skills, and knowledge of the Clinical Mental Health Counseling field within an admissions interview, if invited.

 In order to be considered for admission to the program the following fall, all admissions materials must be received by January 15.
-In order to be considered for admission to the program in the following spring, all admission materials must be received by September 1.

 For further information: CMHCGrad@southernct.edu.